 Indeed, multiple studies indicate that the vast majority of people who are legally blind (having a visual acuity of 20/200 or less, or a visual filed that is limited to 20 degrees or less) are elderly individuals suffering from the most-common age-related eye diseases including; glaucoma, cataracts, age-related macular degeneration and diabetic retinopathy.

-Even the eyes of younger baby boomers aren't immune from the issues of aging.
+Even the eyes of younger baby boomers aren't immune from common issues of aging.
 People between the ages of 45 and 64 years old were twice as likely to experience vision loss, when compared to younger populations, according to the 2011 National Health Interview Survey.

 The good news is that there are ways to safeguard your eyes against the ravages of aging and prevent the progression of certain vision-robbing ailments.